BenNG/sudoku-recognizer/README.md

 cmake .. && make && src/testKnn
 ```
 > You can iterate over each picture by setting debug=true in the `testKnn` fn

+## Solver
+All the hard work was to recognize the number that's why this `Solver` part comes after the `Recognizer` even if obviously this is what people want to do.
+A solve function has been created that gather all other functions + one that ask the soltion to a server (what ???) and an other write the solution on the puzzle.

 ## Tips
 * There are 2 extraction process